 We already saw that sin separated humankind from God.
 It also made us dead to God.
 We weren’t just a little sick, we were spiritually dead.
 Romans 6:23 says,

 Wages are what I have earned.
 Sin earned us death, eternal separation from God.
 When did this happen?

 Born this way.

-- According to the passage below, how do we start off life, what’s our “nature?”
+- According to the passage above, how do we start off life, what’s our “nature?”

-Paul switched from “you,” in verse 1, to “we” in v.
-3. What does that tell you about how Paul viewed his own nature?
+- Paul switched to “we” in v.
+3. What does that tell you about how Paul (who had a very religious upbringing) viewed his own nature?

 God’s provision: the solution of salvation

-Ephesians 2:1-3 is the “bad news,” but thankfully, it doesn’t end there.
-Just when all is literally lost we read, “But God…” The good news is God Himself provided the solution for us (Ephesians 2:4-5):
+Ephesians 2:1-3 is the “bad news.,” but thankfully, just when all is literally lost we read, “But God…” The good news is God Himself provided the solution for us (Ephesians 2:4-5):

 “But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved).”

 - What motivated God to provide the payment for sin?